Certified Nursing Assistant Programs in Delaware: A Guide for 2023

 What state pays the most for certified nursing assistants?

 Alaska is the highest-paying state for certified nursing assistants with an average annual salary of $43,080.
-This high salary is due to the fact that Alaska has one of the highest costs of living in the country.
+This high salary is because Alaska has one of the highest costs of living in the country.